danian95/InstDocs/docs/source/instruments/Agilent1260InfinityII/docs.rst

 1. The HPLC is a POS, so it should **remain on** all the time.
 Make sure that it’s on by noting all of the LEDs on each module (bottom = pump, middle = autosampler and column, top = detector).
-2. Open the :progam:`ChromQuest` software and then double-click HPLC.
+2. Open the :program:`ChromQuest` software and then double-click HPLC.
 (Not HPLC/man!)
 3. Go to :menuselection:`File --> Method --> Open` and find :file:`321Caffeine.met`
 4. On the toolbar, click the icon that says “Single Run”.
 You may have